Markol17/JobAce/README.md

-# Shigoto
+# JobAce

-Shigoto is an app for job seekers to discover jobs and employers to recruit talents combining the TikTok and Tinder experience.
+JobAce is an app for job seekers to discover jobs and employers to recruit talents combining the TikTok and Tinder experience.

 ## Getting Started